-Time Required: Under 2 hours
+Under 2 hours

 - Rest the unit on the bottom of the window frame and mounting support bracket.

-- Center the air conditioner in the window opening and position the unit’s bottom guide, or flange, flush against the window stool.
+- Position the unit’s bottom guide, or flange, flush against the window stool.

-- Use a screw or screws to attach an L-shaped window locking bracket to the upper window sash to prevent the lower sash from accidently being opened.
-Use a power drill to make a pilot hole for the screw and tighten the bracket using a screwdriver.
+- Use a screw or screws to attach an L-shaped window locking bracket to the upper window sash.
+This prevents the lower sash from accidentally opening.

 - Extend the accordion panels from both sides of the air conditioner to the window sash track.